wdporter/i-am-that-ebook/src/92-go-beyond-the-i-am-the-body-idea/readme.md

 what use is such book to me?</p>

 <p><b>M:</b> Of no use, probably, since it does not attract you.
 Others may be impressed.
 People differ.
 But
 all are faced with the fact of their own existence.
-‘I am’ is the ultimate fact; ‘Who am I?’ is the ultimate question to which everybody must find an answer.</p>
+“I am” is the ultimate fact; ‘Who am I?’ is the ultimate question to which everybody must find an answer.</p>

 <p><b>Q:</b> The same answer?</p>